 - All submissions are read blind, so please remove names and any other personal information from the title and contents of the document.

 We aim to respond to all submissions within a week, and usually respond within 1-2 days.
 Currently, we are listed as one of the 25 Fastest Poetry and Fiction Markets on Duotrope.
 Our editorial team works hard to fully discuss and deliberate over each work while ensuring that our submitters are not left waiting for months on end without a reply.
 If you have not heard from us within two weeks, you may query.

 If you appreciate this writer-friendly policy, please help us by reporting our response time on Duotrope.
 It only takes a moment, and it helps to honestly and accurately reflect the speed of our editorial process.

 We accept simultaneous submissions.
 Please notify us immediately if your submission is accepted by another magazine.

 Please submit up to 5 poems, 3 short stories or nonfiction pieces, or 10 works of visual art at one time.
+Multiple poems or prose pieces should be attached within a single document.
 In addition, if you have received a rejection letter, please wait a week before submitting again.

 We do not accept work reprinted from other magazines, but will consider submissions that have been published on a personal website or blog.